w3c/wg-effectiveness/process.md

 For more information, please see the [W3C Process Document](https://w3c.github.io/w3process/#introduction).

-### Group Extensions
-Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
-For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

 ## Charters
 Interest and Working Group Charters include information related to the scope of the group's work, duration of the group, the deliverable, time commitments, milestones and dependancies.
 IPR information is also included.
 Deliverables which are to becomes Recommendation Track documents are included with their titles, URLs, publication date and status.
 For a full list of items to be included in the charter please see the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

-## W3C Recommendation
+## Group Extensions
+Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
+For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

+# W3C Recommendations and Notes
 A W3C Recommendation is a recognised W3C standard (also referred to as a "Technical Report").
 W3C Recommendations have been agreed and approved by a W3C Working Group, the [AC](#) and the Director.

-Groups can also produce [Notes](#) which are not standards but more standards-supporting documents.

 All W3C Recommendations can be found in the [index of W3C technical reports](https://www.w3.org/TR/).

+W3C Groups can also publish W3C Notes which are not Recommendation Track documents.
+These could be use case lists, guidance, status of abandonded work, etc.

+Notes also follow the [The Recommendation Track](#).
+They are usually declared as notes in **Publication of zero or more revised Public Working Drafts:** stage.

+For more information please see the [W3C Process Document](https://w3c.github.io/w3process/#Note).

-### Requirements for W3C Recommenations (Technical Reports)
+## Requirements for W3C Recommenations (Technical Reports)
 W3C Technical Reports are public documents at every stage on the [Recommendation Track](#).
 The document will display a set information including:

 * the document's maturity level (see [Recommendation Track](#))